 “But you shall seek the place where the LORD your God chooses… There you shall take … your tithes… And there you shall eat before the LORD your God, and you shall rejoice in all to which you have put your hand, you and your households, in which the LORD your God has blessed you”.Deuteronomy 12: 5-7

 The first tithe was used exclusively for the support of the Levites “the tithes of the children of Israel… I have given to the Levites as an inheritance” (Num.
 18:24).
 But the second tithe of Deut.
 12:5-7, was used for the sacred feasts (Lev.
 23), or for the charity to the orphans, the poor, and the “strangers” that lived among the Hebrews (Deuteronomy 16:11-14).

 The purpose of the second tithe

 God designed that the second tithe would encourage the practice of true religion.
-And He ordained that the Levites, should be invited to these feasts for they were without territorial inheritance among the Israelites (Deut.
-12:12, 18).
+And He ordained that the Levites, should be invited to these feasts for they were without territorial inheritance among the Israelites (Deuteronomy 12:12, 18).
 For the Lord was their portion (Duet.
 10:9).
-In addition to the levites, the fatherless and widows were also invited to these celebrations (Deut.
-16:11, 14; 24:17, 19; 26:12).
+In addition to the Levites, the fatherless and widows were also invited to these celebrations (Deuteronomy 16:11, 14; 24:17, 19; 26:12).

 God’s provisions for the needy